Neuro-Ophthalmology

 💎 Board Pearl

-- Bitemporal hemianopia = chiasm; pituitary adenoma compresses from below (inferior → superior progression)
+- Bitemporal hemianopia = chiasm; pituitary adenoma compresses from BELOW → SUPERIOR bitemporal quadrants lost first (inferior crossing fibers hit first); craniopharyngioma compresses from ABOVE → inferior bitemporal quadrants first

-- Macular sparing = occipital lobe (dual PCA + MCA blood supply); never seen with optic tract or LGN lesions
+- Macular sparing = occipital lobe (best explained by bilateral cortical representation + large cortical magnification of the macula; the classical "dual PCA/MCA blood supply" teaching is not well supported by anatomic data); never seen with optic tract or LGN lesions

 High-Yield Comparison Table